testground/docs/getting-started.md

          --wait
 ```

-{% hint style="info" %}
-During the first run the Testground daemon sets up the builder and runner environments.
+?> During the first run the Testground daemon sets up the builder and runner environments.
 Subsequent runs will be faster.
-{% endhint %}

 You should see a flurry of activity, including measurements, messages, and runtime events.
 When the execution concludes, you will see something like: